ishu17077/Flutter_with_rethink_encrypted_chat/README.md

 # flutter_with_rethink_encrypted_app

-A new Flutter project.
+A new Android project.
 Yeah I guess

 Nothing bew the app says it all